cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 that can be customized, either through an application server (server-side) or through code such as JavaScript running in the browser (client-side).

+## Environment

+In the context of a Cobalt pentest, you can specify one of three options for an environment:

+{{% environment %}}

 ## Finding

 A potential security flaw in an app or physical hardware.
 We include findings in vulnerability